vipulnaik/diet-exercise-health/events/2024/2024-11-25-anal-swelling.md

 ### 2024-11-25 (prelude)

-As a result of my sleeping late on 2024-11-21 (as mentioned above)q, my sleep cycle got shifted to later.
+As a result of my sleeping late on 2024-11-21 (as mentioned above), my sleep cycle got shifted to later.
 I tried to fix things in the next few days, but not enough.
 On Sunday 2024-11-24, due to scheduling constraints, I again delayed my sleep quite a bit.
 Then, on the